hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 === Boons & Banes
 <boons-banes>
-Certain advantageous or disadvantageous situations can give a roll Boons or Banes.
+Certain advantageous or disadvantageous situations can give a roll #term("Boons", is_definition: true) or #term("Banes", is_definition: true).
 Which are stacking conditions that give an extra die starting at a d4, increasing in size per stack, that is added or subtracted to rolls, respectively.

 Boon(N) denotes N stacks of Boon.
 E.g. Boon(2) means add a d6 to the roll.

-Stacks of Boons and Banes cancel each other out, so Boon(3) and Bane(2) would result in Boon(1), meaning you'd add a d4 to the roll.
+Stacks of #term[Boons] and #term[Banes] cancel each other out, so Boon(3) and Bane(2)would result in Boon(1), meaning you'd add a d4 to the roll.

 #figure(
   align(center)[#table(